aksellovstad/Glyphs-Scripts/README.md

 `EmptyGlyphs.py`, as the name might suggest, the script opens a new tab with all glyphs that are empty in the *current* master.

-`OpenGlyphsWithoutAutoAlignment.py` opens glyphs that icludes components that have automatic alignment *disabled*.
+`OpenGlyphsWithoutAutoAlignment.py` opens all glyphs that contain component(s) with automatic alignment *disabled*.

 `OpenIncompatibleGlyphs.py` opens a new tab with all glyphs with incompatibilities on a asigned variable axis.